- Get Info

 The University offers proficiency examinations and special examinations for credit at the discretion of academic departments.
 If you feel that your knowledge of a subject is equal to that required to complete a course on the Twin Cities campus, you may request to take a department exam for credit (often referred to as "credit by special examination") after you enroll.
 If you pass the exam at a satisfactory level, you will receive credit for the University course.

 The University of Minnesota is very conservative in awarding credit for learning experiences at military schools.
-In order for credit to be granted, the material covered in the school must be like the material we teach in a course on the Twin Cities campus.
+In order for credit to be granted, the material covered in the school must be like the material taught in a course on the Twin Cities campus.
 The amount and level of credit given is determined by the faculty in the appropriate University department.
 Credit is rarely granted, and no credit is awarded for vocational-technical recommendations, Basic Training, or Military Occupational Specialty (MOS).

 The Defense Language Institute (DLI) in Presidio of Monterey, California, is regionally accredited at the higher education level.
 Courses completed at this institution are evaluated in the same way as transfer credits from other colleges or universities.
 You will need to have an official DLI transcript sent to the Office of Admissions when you apply.